victorperdue/victorperdue/README.md

 🌱 Currently Learning:

 Advanced data processing with Python and SQL
-Data analytics tools like Google Analytics, Tableau, Looker, and Power BI CSS techniques for creating visually appealing, user-friendly interfaces 📫 Get in Touch:
+Data analytics tools like Google Analytics, and Tableau.
+CSS techniques for creating visually appealing, user-friendly interfaces 📫 Get in Touch: